Get Help Today(877) 648-4288

 Although Opioid abuse affects women of all income levels, it disproportionately impacts women in poverty, in addition to causing poverty.
 Many women suffering Opioid abuse often have lower educational levels and unstable housing.
 Women who abuse Opioids are also more likely to be homeless.
 Women who are living on the streets and abusing Opioids risk unwanted pregnancies, sexual violence, infection (HIV and hepatitis) and physical violence.
 They are also constantly exposed to unsafe people and have to thrive in unsafe environments.

 Call now to be connected to a compassionate treatment provider.

 How Treatment Can Benefit Women

-The cycle of opioid abuse has affected millions of women.
+The cycle of Opioid abuse has affected millions of women.
 Getting treatment is key.
-Women have unique factors impacting their opioid use disorder and should get treatment immediately.
+Women have unique factors impacting their OUD and should get treatment immediately.
 This is especially true of pregnant women, who not only endanger themselves but their babies as well.
 Detoxing while pregnant is extremely difficult, and in many cases dangerous, to do at home.
 The individual may attempt to detox and can harm the baby.
 If not properly done, she may have a higher chance of relapse.

-Treatments in rehab facilities are best suited for women battling opioid abuse.
-Rehab offer emotional and spiritual modes of healing that help resolve the source of substance use disorders.
-Some treatment programs are gender-specific, offering woman-only campuses so women can heal comfortably.
+Treatments in rehab facilities are best suited for women battling Opioid abuse.
+Rehab offer emotional and spiritual modes of healing that help resolve the source of SUDs.
+Some treatment programs are gender-specific, offering women-only campuses so women can heal comfortably.
 Counseling therapies and women-focused 12-step meetings allow women to fully connect to their peer group.
 Additionally, women will receive medication available with the support of doctors and nurses.